Aeroluna/Vivify/README.md

 ### Creating an asset bundle

-Use https://github.com/Swifter1243/VivifyTemplate to create the bundle.
+Use https://github.com/Swifter1243/VivifyTemplate (COMING SOON) to create the bundle.
 (TODO: more instructions here)

 (Optional) See https://docs.unity3d.com/Manual/AssetBundles-Browser.html. this tool allows you to browse the contents of a built asset bundle.